This post may contain affiliate links. See my privacy policy for details.

 Can You Freeze Your Leftover Buttery Herb & Garlic Bottom Round Roast?

-Your cooked Bottom Round Roast can last for up to 4 days in the refrigerator.
-But if you want it to last a bit longer, you can freeze it in covered airtight containers or tightly wrap it with freezer wrap/heavy duty aluminum foil.
+Your cooked Bottom Round Roast can last up to 4 days in the refrigerator.
+But if you want it to last a bit longer, you can freeze it in covered, airtight containers or tightly wrap it with freezer wrap or heavy-duty aluminum foil.

-This easy to make Buttery Herb & Garlic Bottom Round Roast is jam-packed with flavour and I’m 99% sure it’ll end up on your regular dinner list once you give it a go (and only because 1% of you might be vegetarian!).
+This easy-to-make Buttery Herb and Garlic Bottom Round Roast is jam-packed with flavor, and I’m 99% sure it’ll end up on your regular dinner list once you give it a go (and only because 1% of you might be vegetarian!).
 Enjoy!

 Other Roast Recipes To Try